michaelshiloh/ArduinoRoboticsSummer2017/README.md

 The class should have 2 functions: `set()` which takes an argument (`HIGH` or `LOW` and then sets the LED on or off accordingly, and `flip()` which takes no arguments and flips the state of the LED: if it was off, turn it on, etc.
+Write a simple program that will test this class.

 ### Monday June 13